vrockai/pipeline-test/docs/content.md

 ---

-## Genetic and gut microbiome determinants of SCFA circulating and fecal levels, postprandial responses and links to chronic and acute inflammation
+## Genetic and gut microbiome determinants of SCFA circulating and fecal levels, postprandial responses and links to chronic and acute inflammation.
+ 04.08.2023, _A Nogal, F Asnicar, A Vijay, A Kouraki, A Visconti, P Louca, K Wong, AF Baleanu, F Giordano, J Wolf, G Hadjigeorgiou, R Davies, GA Michelotti, PW Franks, SE Berry, M Falchi, A Ikram, BJ Ollivere, A Zheng, J Nightingale, M Mangino, N Segata, WJ Bulsiewicz, TD Spector, AM Valdes, C Menni_

+Short-chain fatty acids (SCFA) are involved in immune system and inflammatory responses.
+We comprehensively assessed the host genetic and gut microbial contribution to a panel of eight serum and stool SCFAs in two cohorts (TwinsUK, n = 2507; ZOE PREDICT-1, n = 328), examined their postprandial changes and explored their links with chronic and acute inflammatory responses in healthy individuals and trauma patients.
+We report low concordance between circulating and fecal SCFAs, significant postprandial changes in most circulating SCFAs, and a heritable genetic component (average h2: serum = 14%(SD = 14%); stool = 12%(SD = 6%)).
+Furthermore, we find that gut microbiome can accurately predict their fecal levels (AUC&gt;0.71) while presenting weaker associations with serum.
+Finally, we report different correlation patterns with inflammatory markers depending on the type of inflammatory response (chronic or acute trauma).
+Our results illustrate the breadth of the physiological relevance of SCFAs on human inflammatory and metabolic responses highlighting the need for a deeper understanding of this important class of molecules.

 [Source](https://doi.org/10.1080/19490976.2023.2240050)

+10.1080/19490976.2023.2240050

 ---